maximkulkin/esp32-homekit-camera/README.md

 ## Prerequisites

-* esp-idf
+### esp-idf

-    * Install esp-idf by following instructions on esp-idf project page (https://github.com/espressif/esp-idf#setting-up-esp-idf).
+- Install esp-idf by following instructions on esp-idf project page (https://github.com/espressif/esp-idf#setting-up-esp-idf).
-    * At the end you should have xtensa-esp32-elf toolchain in your path and IDF_PATH environment variable pointing to esp-idf directory.
+- At the end you should have xtensa-esp32-elf toolchain in your path and IDF_PATH environment variable pointing to esp-idf directory.

-## Build instructions ESP32

-1. Clone git repo
+### esp32-homekit-camera code

+- Clone this repository `git clone https://github.com/maximkulkin/esp32-homekit-camera.git`
-1. Change directory to repo `cd esp32-homekit-camera`
+- Work out of this directory going forward `cd esp32-homekit-camera`
-1. Initialize and sync all submodules (recursively) `git submodule update --init --recursive`
+- Initialize and sync all submodules (recursively) `git submodule update --init --recursive`
-1. Configure device settings per **menuconfig settings** section, `make menuconfig`
-    * This step is critical
-1. Apply **esp32-camera.patch** patch `git apply --directory="components/esp32-camera" esp32-camera.patch`
-1. Compile code `make all`
-1. To prevent any effects from previous firmware (e.g. firmware crashing right at start), highly recommend to erase flash `make erase_flash`
-1. Upload Upload firmware to ESP32 `make flash monitor`
-    * Note, ESP32 **GPIO0** pin needs to be connected to **GND** pin to enable flashing
-    * To exit monitor, on mac *control+]*

-## Menuconfig settings
+## Configuration

-Before compiling, you need to alter several settings in **menuconfig**:
+Before compiling, you need to alter several settings in **menuconfig**.
+Make sure you save this file, as it will be used in the `build` section to configure ESP32-CAM as well as your network/Homekit settings.

+- Open the menuconfiguration with the command `make menuconfig`
+- Scroll through each section of the menu, and make these changes:

 * Serial flasher config
     * Default serial port
     * Flash size = **4 MB**